 Document the web pages and web page states that were randomly selected as these will need to be compared to the remaining structured sample in Step 4.e: Compare Structured and Random Samples.

-Note: While the random sample need not be selected according to strictly scientific criteria, the scope of the selection needs to span the entire scope of the website (any web page and web page state on the website may be selected with similarly equivalent likelihood), and the selection of individual web page and web page states does not follow a predictable pattern.
+Note: While the random sample needs not be selected according to strictly scientific criteria, the scope of the selection needs to span the entire scope of the website (any web page and web page state on the website may be selected with similarly equivalent likelihood), and the selection of individual web page and web page states does not follow a predictable pattern.
 Recording the method used to generate the random sample is important for replicability and reliability of the results.

 Step 4: Audit the Selected Sample